GastonZalba/ol-wfst/README.md

 -   If the features/vertex appear to be slightly offset after adding them, check the _Number of Decimals_ in your Workplace, you may have to increment that to have a more accurete preview.
 -   You can configure a _Basic Authentication_ or an _HTTP Header Proxy Authentication_ with this client, but in some cases is recommended setting that on an reverse proxy on the backend.
--   If you don't use a reverse proxy, remeber configure [cors](https://docs.geoserver.org/latest/en/user/production/container.html#enable-cors)
+-   If you don't use a reverse proxy, remember configure [cors](https://docs.geoserver.org/latest/en/user/production/container.html#enable-cors)

 ## Changelog